Server Refresh 2019 – 5 Reasons to Upgrade Now

 If you’ve got a few server refresh cycles under your belt, you already know that even the best quality hardware has a limited duty life.
 Contrary to popular belief, not all workloads are moving to the cloud, especially the ones that are high cost for server compute workloads by mainstream hyperscale providers.

-So, whether you want to replace hardware this year and take advantage of new server technologies or the 30% price drop in server memory, here are several reasons why now is a great time for a server refresh.
+So, whether you want to replace hardware to take advantage of new server technologies or the 30% price drop in server memory, here are several reasons why now is a great time for a server refresh.